ic-factory/lic/doc/TROUBLESHOOTING.md

 # Troubleshooting common issues

-Stuck using Bundler?
-Browse these common issues before [filing a new issue](contributing/ISSUES.md).
+Stuck using Lic?
+Browse these common issues before [filing a new issue]

-## Permission denied when installing bundler
+## Permission denied when installing Lic

 Certain operating systems such as MacOS and Ubuntu have versions of Ruby that require elevated privileges to install gems.

     ERROR:  While executing gem ...
 (Gem::FilePermissionError)
       You don't have write permissions for the /Library/Ruby/Gems/2.0.0 directory.

 There are multiple ways to solve this issue.
-You can install bundler with elevated privileges using `sudo` or `su`.
+You can install Lib with elevated privileges using `sudo` or `su`.

-    sudo gem install bundler
+    sudo gem install lib

-If you cannot elevate your privileges or do not want to globally install Bundler, you can use the `--user-install` option.
+If you cannot elevate your privileges or do not want to globally install Lib, you can use the `--user-install` option.

-    gem install bundler --user-install
+    gem install lib --user-install

-This will install Bundler into your home directory.
-Note that you will need to append `~/.gem/ruby/<ruby version>/bin` to your `$PATH` variable to use `bundle`.
+This will install Lib into your home directory.
+Note that you will need to append `~/.gem/ruby/<ruby version>/bin` to your `$PATH` variable to use `lib`.

-## Heroku errors

-Please open a ticket with [Heroku](https://www.heroku.com) if you're having trouble deploying.
-They have a professional support team who can help you resolve Heroku issues far better than the Bundler team can.
-If the problem that you are having turns out to be a bug in Bundler itself, [Heroku support](https://www.heroku.com/support) can get the exact details to us.

 ## Other problems

-First, figure out exactly what it is that you're trying to do (see [XY Problem](http://xyproblem.info/)).
-Then, go to the [Bundler documentation website](http://bundler.io) and see if we have instructions on how to do that.

-Second, check [the compatibility list](http://bundler.io/compatibility.html), and make sure that the version of Bundler that you are using works with the versions of Ruby and RubyGems that you are using.
-To see your versions:

-    # Bundler version
-    bundle -v

-    # Ruby version
-    ruby -v

-    # RubyGems version
-    gem -v

 If these instructions don't work, or you can't find any appropriate instructions, you can try these troubleshooting steps:

-    # Update to the latest version of bundler
+    # Update to the latest version of lic
-    gem install bundler
+    gem install lic

-    # Remove user-specific gems and git repos
-    rm -rf ~/.bundle/ ~/.gem/bundler/ ~/.gems/cache/bundler/

-    # Remove system-wide git repos and git checkouts
-    rm -rf $GEM_HOME/bundler/ $GEM_HOME/cache/bundler/

     # Remove project-specific settings
-    rm -rf .bundle/
+    rm -rf .lib/

-    # Remove project-specific cached gems and repos
+    # Remove project-specific cached libraries and repos
     rm -rf vendor/cache/

-    # Remove the saved resolve of the Gemfile
+    # Remove the saved resolve of Libraries
-    rm -rf Gemfile.lock
+    rm -rf Libraries.lock

-    # Uninstall the rubygems-bundler and open_gem gems
-    rvm gemset use global # if using rvm gem uninstall rubygems-bundler open_gem

     # Try to install one more time
-    bundle install
+    lic install